Definitions

 Masks

-- Disposable masks must be ASTM Level 3 or fit tested N-95 or respirator.
+- Disposable masks must be ASTM rated or compliant with annual fit testing requirements, if utilizing an N-95 or respirator.

 - Must fully cover nose, mouth, and chin.